fourctv/FourDRESTApi/README.md

 This 4D Component has a companion [Angular Typescript](http://angular.io) library ([**JS44D Library**](https://github.com/fourctv/JS44D/)) that can be used as the middle man between Angular2 apps and a 4D backend.
 The **JS44D Library** and documentation can be found [here](https://github.com/fourctv/JS44D/).

+There is a step by step procedure to get started with the **RESTApi** component at this [wiki page.](https://github.com/fourctv/JS44D/wiki/Let's-Get-Started) That page will instruct you on how to get going on the 4D and Angular sides.

 And do not forget to look at additional, detailed, documentation about this Component on the [wiki pages](https://github.com/fourctv/FourDRESTApi/wiki).

 # Table of Contents